MottainaiCI/lxd-compose-docs/site/content/docs/getting-started.md

 ```

 The next step is create the `lxd-compose` configuration file.
 This file is
-on YAML format and is automatically read if it's called `.lxd-compose.yml`.
+using YAML format and is automatically read if it's called `.lxd-compose.yml`.

 ```shell